Hedsnehp/metadata/README.md

 Explaination :

-When explaining code to an interviewer, it's important to provide a clear and structured explanation of each part of the code.
-Here's a breakdown of the provided Python code, line by line, with explanations for each section:

 1. `import requests` and `import json`:
    - These lines import two Python libraries. `requests` is used for making HTTP requests, and `json` is used for handling JSON data.